Skip to main content

 6 node 0:01 app.sh -- Listening on PORT 9000

-since the app itself is the one configured to handle SIGINT and SIGTERM, the shell script wont be able pass those signals to the app.
+since the app itself is the one configured to handle SIGINT and SIGTERM, the shell script won't be able to pass those signals to the app.

 1. Reduced attack surface

-Since the container process are wrapped around dumb-init and other processes are now child to the dumb-init process which is PID 1 process now, this shields your app process againts responsibilities that comes with PID 1
+Since the container process is wrapped around dumb-init and other processes are now child of the dumb-init process which is now PID 1 process, this shields your app process against responsibilities that comes with PID 1

-for example if you want to make sure your app process doesn't assume new privileges in the container, you can simply set prctl(PR_SET_NO_NEW_PRIVS, 1) or use securityContext: allowPrivilegeEscalation=false, but this linux kernel feature doesn't works with PID 1 process, instead it works with the child processes.
+for example, if you want to make sure your app process doesn't assume new privileges in the container, you can simply set prctl(PR_SET_NO_NEW_PRIVS, 1) or use securityContext: allowPrivilegeEscalation=false, but this Linux kernel feature doesn't work with PID 1 process, instead, it works with the child processes.

 So letting your main app process assume PID 1 in the container they are running can be risky.